TritonDataCenter/rfd/rfd/0174/README.md

 servers.
 There are 2 disks in each iscsi target machine that are reserved for a mirrored "zones" zpool for use by that machine.

-It seems likely that the "dense shrimp" model is not a good fit for an iscsi target in this proposed distributed storage world.
-The dense shrimp has so much local disk and it seems probable that 60 busy `makos` could saturate the storage group network.
+For the "dense shrimp" model a 62 disk configuration provides more options than a 60 disk configuration, since we need 2 disks for system's "zones" zpool.
+Since the iscsi target has no use for a slog, we might be able to do this.
+We could then use 20 dense shrimps to provide 3 raidz3 top-level vdevs to 20 `mako` zpools.

 ### ZVOLS